dsirwani/ill-react-project/README.md

-# Illuminate
+# Ill MVP Project

-This project is the initial MVP version of the application Illuminate which is a revenue and opportunity dashboard that is the flagship application of the PolarisIO platform.
+This project is the initial MVP version of the application which is a revenue and opportunity dashboard

 ## Installation